dejan-jesic-hybrid/design-patterns/README.md

     - No class should derive from a concrete class
     - No method should override an implemented method of any of its base classes
+- A class should have only one reason to change